Kotlin/coroutines-examples/kotlin-coroutines-informal.md

   `newSingleThreadContext`.

-If your whole application is based on a single-threaded execution, you can define your own helper coroutine builders with a hardcoded context for your single-threaded execution facilities.
+If your whole application is based on a single-threaded execution, you can define your own helper coroutine builders with a hard-coded context for your single-threaded execution facilities.

 ## Asynchronous sequences

-The `buildSequence{}` coroutine builder that is shown in [restricted suspension](#restricted-suspension) section is an example of a _synchronous_ coroutine.
+The `sequence{}` coroutine builder that is shown in [restricted suspension](#restricted-suspension) section is an example of a _synchronous_ coroutine.
 Its producer code in the coroutine is invoked synchronously in the same thread as soon as its consumer invokes `Iterator.next()`.
-The `buildSequence{}` coroutine block is restricted and it cannot suspend its execution using 3rd-party suspending functions like asynchronous file IO as shown in [wrapping callbacks](#wrapping-callbacks) section.
+The `sequence{}` coroutine block is restricted and it cannot suspend its execution using 3rd-party suspending functions like asynchronous file IO as shown in [wrapping callbacks](#wrapping-callbacks) section.

 An _asynchronous_ sequence builder is allowed to arbitrarily suspend and resume its execution.
 It means